alexwlchan/alexwlchan.net/src/_drafts/testing-javascript-without-a-framework.md

   filename="publication_year_filters.png"
   visible_width="410px"
   class="screenshot"
+  alt="A popover window labelled 'publication year' and the text 'published between [year] and [year]'.
+Both the '[year]'s are input fields where a user can type some text."
 %}

 Once I've entered a filter, I have a function `createPublicationYearLabel` which turns it into a human-readable label.